Fed fear is back, sending stocks lower - KTVZ

 So the investor angst continues, sending CNN’s Fear & Greed index back into “extreme fear” from “neutral” just two days ago.

-Stocks opened in the red, with the Dow opening down 240 points, or 0.7%.
-The S&P 500 fell 0.6% and the Nasdaq Composite also opened 0.6% lower.
-All three indexes moderated their losses a little bit in the first minutes of trading.
+Dow futures are 0.9% lower, while S&P 500 futures are down 0.8%.
+Nasdaq Composite futures are down 0.6% about an hour ahead of the market open.

-On Wednesday, the minutes of the Fed’s July 27-28 meeting showed that the central bank expects that it will soon start tapering its monthly purchases of $80 billion in Treasury securities and $40 billion in mortgage-backed securities.
+On Wednesday, the minutes of the Fed’s July 27-28 meeting showed that the central bank expects to soon taper its monthly purchases of $80 billion in Treasury securities and $40 billion in mortgage-backed securities.

 “Various participants commented that economic and financial conditions would likely warrant a reduction in coming months.
 Several others indicated, however, that a reduction in the pace of asset purchases was more likely to become appropriate early next year,” the minutes read.